 From April 2021 to March 2022, Phoene will be working for the East London NHS Foundation Trust as Arts Therapies Placements Development Lead to increase the reach of student placements across Bedfordshire, Luton, Milton Keynes and North East London.

-Adam is Lecturer in Physiotherapy at Brunel University, and previously worked at the Royal Brompton and Harefield NHS Foundation Trust with Dr Nick Hopkinson and Professor Michael Polkey.
+Previously he was Lecturer in Physiotherapy at Brunel University, and before that worked at the Royal Brompton and Harefield NHS Foundation Trust with Dr Nick Hopkinson and Professor Michael Polkey.

 He qualified as a physiotherapist with First Class honours from the University of Southampton and started his career in musculoskeletal physiotherapy.
 He was successful in being awarded a clinical academic PhD fellowship which he passed in 2013.
 His thesis was based on COPD patient experiences of their disease and pulmonary rehabilitation.

-He has previously trained singing for lung health leaders on behalf of the British Lung Foundation and chaired the UK singing for Lung Health consensus group.
+He has previously trained singing for lung health leaders on behalf of the British Lung Foundation (now Asthma + Lung UK) and chaired the UK Singing for Lung Health Consensus Group.

 His publications include a systematic review, quantitative and qualitative service evaluations of Singing for Lung Health.